Gr3n: a new recycling concept

-Due to the process design, we can offer a chemical recycling solution for lowering carbon footprint but also that provides relevant cost savings for the whole value chain.
+Due to the process design, we can offer a chemical recycling solution for lowering carbon footprint that provides relevant cost savings for the whole value chain.

-Production of monomers becomes more sustainable, as the overall life-cycle release of CO2 in the biosphere is reduced with respect to traditional processes.
+Production of monomers become more sustainable, as the overall life-cycle release of CO2 in the biosphere is reduced with respect to traditional processes.

 More than waste

-Raw materials come from something we are used to consider garbage, but that must be considered as a resource.
+Raw materials come from something we used to consider garbage, but can now be considered as a resource.
 There is a way to leave carbon into the cycle.

-The auxiliary chemicals needed for the reaction and for the subsequent work-up steps (i.e. NaOH and HCl) are recovered in situ using elecrolysis.
+The auxiliary chemicals needed for the reaction and for the subsequent work-up steps (i.e. NaOH and HCl) are recovered in situ using electrolysis.